1. Unlocking the Power of Critical Thinking: A Guide towards the Kingdom of Heaven

 You want a safe place to sleep.

-Money is mega important.
+Money is mega important, my dear!

 Do yourself a favor: develop critical thinking skills.
 Protect your Money, Family, and Dignity.
-In the end, Money-Security (To cover our necessities) is what we all want and need, as much as Spirituality.
-Critical thinking will help you achieve your goals, not what others want.
+In the end, Money is Security that covers our basic needs.
+Exactly, what we all want and need, as much as Spirituality.

 3. It Keeps You From Being Fooled

-Most of these temples, politicians, clergy, marketers, and spiritual leaders who make ridiculous and decent profit out of your naivety have studied Psychology to learn how to influence your beliefs— so they can make a living, which is fair enough as long as you are aware of it.
-Your body, your choice.
-God, nothing has to do with it.
-Please, keep the LORD out of it.
-On Earth, the stronger (smarter or fittest) survive—'big fish eat little fish'.
+Most of these individuals and institutions: temples, politicians, clergy, marketers, and spiritual leaders who make a ridiculous amount of profit out of your naivety have studied Psychology to learn how to control and influence your Mind— Beliefs— so they can make a living, which is fair enough as long as you are aware of it.
+Your choice, Your body!
+Here is the problem.
+When you are feeding Satan and you are convinced you are helping God-Elohim and His People.

 Welcome to Humanity!

-So protect your Mind—and Heart.
+So protect your Mind— Heart— and Finances.

 The world won’t hand you the Truth.